CAC1014 : Tragedy, Comedy, History: The World of Greek Literature

 Teaching Rationale And Relationship

-The lectures introduce students to important issues concerning ancient Greek literature and its social/cultural context, as well as the methodologies used when interpreting them and important scholarly discussions.
-They further hone students' listening and note-taking skills.
+The lectures introduce students to important issues concerning ancient Greek literature and its social/cultural context, with in-depth exploration of selected texts.
+They also introduce some key methodologies used when interpreting the texts and some important scholarly discussions; further, they hone students' listening and note-taking skills.

-Seminars will be discussion-focused and will allow students to practise the skills/methodologies demonstrated in lectures by zooming in on select excerpts from Greek literary texts and relevant secondary literature.
-Seminar materials and discussions will be keyed to the first assessment component (essay)
+Seminars are discussion-focused and allow students to practise the skills/methodologies demonstrated in lectures by zooming in on select excerpts from Greek literary texts and relevant secondary literature.
+Seminar materials and discussions are keyed to both assessment components as appropriate.

-The 'hands-on' workshop on drama will enable students to reflect on the performance on Greek tragedy/comedy.
+The 'hands-on' workshop on drama enables students to reflect on the performance aspect of Greek tragedy/comedy.

-The Drop-in/surgery is likewise assessment oriented and will allow students to ask questions on the second assessment component (exam).
+The Drop-in/surgery is likewise assessment oriented and will allow students to ask questions on the second assessment component (take-home paper).

 Assessment Methods